You can contact us as follows:

 If we assert a predominant interest in the processing of personal data, you have nevertheless the right to object to the processing; provided, however, that your individual situation compares differently to that of other data subjects (right to object).
 This could be the case, for example, if you are a person of public interest, or if processing increases the risk of you being harmed by third parties.

-If you disagree with our response to your request, you have the right to file a complaint with a competent supervisory authority, for example, in your country of (right to appeal).
+If you disagree with our response to your request, you have the right to file a complaint with a competent supervisory authority, for example, in your country of residence or at the registered seat of [Acronym] (right to appeal).